 If students worked individually or in small teams, share their work in printed form or share digitally by exporting their work in Wixie as a PDF or ePub.

 If you worked on a class ABC Book, print out each student’s page and bind them together to create a printed version you can keep in your classroom library.
-If students created individual pages using Wixie, combine them together using Wixie’s Import Pages feature.
+If students created individual pages using Wixie, combine them together using Wixie’s Project Wizard feature.

 If you want a more professional looking published product, export student work as JPG files and upload to a photo-sharing site.
 Then, use the site’s features to publish the book.
 If you can’t get funding to create a book for each student, link to the online version so everyone can view the project.
 You may also want to share a link to the “photo” book so that families can purchase individually.